AmniSure ROM Test (Rupture of [fetal] Membranes test)

 The AmniSure ROM Test (Rupture of [fetal] Membranes test) are intended for in vitro diagnostic use.

-The AmniSure ROM Test kit is a self-contained system that serves as an aid to rapidly and accurately diagnosis PROM, which is crucial to ensure appropriate obstetric measures are taken in the event of a rupture.
+The AmniSure ROM Test kit is a self-contained system that can serve as part of your overall clinical evaluation of PROM, which is crucial to ensure appropriate obstetric measures are taken in the event of a rupture.
 Failure to identify patients with ROM can result in the failure to intervene appropriately.

 The simple 4-step test procedure* detects placental alpha microglobulin-1 (PAMG-1) a protein found in high concentrations in amniotic fluid and low concentration in cervicovaginal fluid (4).